Polygence blog / How to Conduct and Showcase Research

 Sending thoughtfully composed cold emails not only has a higher likelihood of receiving a reply, but down the line, it could also lead to you working more closely with a professor and even doing your own research under their mentorship.

-If you’re interested in getting some research opportunities for high school students now to better prepare you for college, apply to do a project with Polygence and be matched with an expert mentor in your field of interest!
+If you’re interested in exploring research opportunities for high school students to prepare for college, you can apply to Polygence and be matched with an expert mentor in your field of interest!
 You’ll be able to dive deep into your topic and create an end product that you can showcase to the world.